pnkfelix/cyot/src/tutorial/whistler_rust_intro/part_01_sect_020.md

   * Exclusive access requires there are no other readers

-Rust uses analogous model for borrows during compilation
+Rust uses analogous model (at compile-time) for borrows

 ## Borrowing: Basic Mental Model